-Prince William County (PWC) Government has exercised local governing powers granted by the Virginia General Assembly in 1730.
+In 1730, the Virginia General Assembly granted local governing powers to PWC.
 Since 1972, PWC has had the County Executive form of government.
 Under this form of government, an eight-member Board of County Supervisors (BOCS) has full power to determine the policies covering the financial and business affairs of the County government.
 The BOCS appoints a County Executive to act as the County government's chief administrative officer and to execute the BOCS policies.
 The BOCS also appoints a County Attorney and several separate Boards and Authorities to administer the operations of certain services.
 The County provides a full range of local government services including police, fire and rescue, court services, education, development administration, library, water and sewer services, park and recreational services, health and social services, public improvements, planning, and general administration.